kanidm/kanidm/kanidm_book/src/integrations/ldap.md

 able to search and bind to LDAP.
 As many organization still rely on LDAP, Kanidm can host a read-only LDAP interface.

+{{#template
+    ../templates/kani-warning.md
+    imagepath=../images
+    title=Warning!
-> **WARNING** The LDAP server in Kanidm is not RFC compliant.
-This
-> is intentional, as Kanidm wants to cover the common use case,
-> simple bind and search.
+    text=The LDAP server in Kanidm is not RFC compliant.
+This is intentional, as Kanidm wants to cover the common use case,  simple bind and search.
+}}

 ## What is LDAP